bilalkabas/QPSK-with-CAE-Compressor-and-CNN-Denoiser/README.md

 For this, you need to have [LabVIEW Communications System Design Suite](https://www.ni.com/en-tr/support/downloads/software-products/download.labview-communications-system-design-suite.html#306816) installed and also an USRP connected to your computer.
 In this research, we used USRP-2900 with lookback cable connected.

 Go to main directory of this project and open `QPSK_Main.lvproject`.
 On the left, you should see two project files: `QPSK_TX.gvi` and `QPSK_RX.gvi`.
 Open and run `QPSK_TX.gvi`.
 It will open up the CAE compressor or CNN denoiser GUI based on your selection.
+Click the 'LabVIEW' button on the top-right corner so it turns to green.
 Select the image that you want to process and transmit then click 'Start'.
 Open and run `QPSK_RX.gvi`.
 Now, you should see the received image on the GUI.

 ## Authors